AdelaideB9/ctfc-constitution/README.md

 ## Additional Definitions
 - 'The Union' means Adelaide University Union
-- 'Member' means a Member of the club
 - 'Committee Member' means a Member who holds a position on the Committee
 - 'General Meeting' means a general meeting of all Members of the Club convened in accordance with this Constitution
 - 'AGM' means the Annual General Meeting